 Pinpoint these tasks so that you can make sure the right people are working collaboratively on the right tasks, and that no one holds up anyone else by not having their parts finished on time.

-Follow up question: What do you need from me?
+Follow-up question: What do you need from me?

 3. How have you arrived at these estimates?

-SME’s are responsible for estimating their own workload.
+SMEs are responsible for estimating their own workload.
 They will look at the tasks and tell you how long each one will take.
 It’s important for you to know how these figures have been put together.
 Everyone estimates their time differently so check if they have accounted for input from other people and whether their numbers are based on effort or overall duration.

-Follow up question: What level of contingency is appropriate to add?
+Follow-up question: What level of contingency is appropriate to add?

 4. How shall we monitor progress?

 Rather than telling your SME how to report to you, let them offer you ideas.
-This will give you an idea of whether they prefer to be monitored closely or left to get on with the job in hand.
+This will give you an idea of whether they prefer to be monitored closely or left to get on with the job at hand.

 Watch out for responses that lead you to believe that they don’t want to be monitored or to report progress at all.
 There’s a big difference between trusting your subject matter experts to do their jobs (as you should) and managing the project effectively.
 In order to do your job, make sure they know that they should be reporting the status of their tasks at least weekly.

 This is the time to start talking about any project management software tools that you expect them to use.
 Listen to their responses to this: it will give you clues as to whether they will embrace using online collaboration tools or resist the shift to moving their work online.
-In turn this helps you establish how best to support them.
+In turn, this helps you establish how best to support them.

-Follow up questions: What software have you used to track progress in the past?
+Follow-up questions: What software have you used to track progress in the past?

 5. What difficulties have you had in the past on similar projects?

-This is their opportunity to tell you about problems that have come up on past projects.
+This is their opportunity to tell you about problems that have come upon past projects.
 It taps into their expertise and also their experience, giving them the opportunity to flag up anything that might be worrying them.